 The Station is equipped with all the resources needed for class, lab, and field work.

-25' C-Hawk: This vessel is powered by twin 175 -hp Johnson motors.
+25' C-Hawk: This vessel is powered by single 250 -hp Yamaha four stroke motor.
 Complete complement of electronics.
 Features include a wheelhouse, large deck area, and dive ladder.

 Two 27' Grady White Sailfish: This 1999 cabin cruiser is ideal for offshore research and is powered by twin 200-hp Yamaha motors.
 Includes head, freshwater washdown, fish/depth finder, chart plotter, GPS, and dive ladder.